appletreeisyellow/notebook/README.md

 # notebook
 This is my personal programming notes.
-The notes include the minimal commands to get start on the tools.
-I hope to grow it by the time.
+The notes include the minimal commands to get start on some tools.
+A few resources I found that is helpful to my skill sets.
+I'm happy to share it, and I hope to grow it by the time.